d-xuan/wednesday/ctf/niteCTF2024/index.md

 assigned to functions, variables, registers and instructions below are ones I chose myself and likely won't line up with your names.

-The program begins with an unusual function prologue which Ghidra has a hard time dcompiling.
+The program begins with an unusual function prologue which Ghidra has a hard time decompiling.
 Looking at the assembly we see that it repeatedly subtracts from `rsp` until a desired stackframe size is reached.
 ```asm